Did the US FDA just ban import of Japanese food due to risk of radiation from Fukushima?!

 On September 21, 2022, the US FDA deactivated (cancelled) Import Alert #99-33.
 Since then, there has been no ban on any food product from the five affected prefectures of Aomori, Iwate, Miyagi, Fukushima and Ibaraki.

-Despite this cancellation of the import ban more than a year ago, the Chinese 50 Cent Army (wumao, 五毛) continues to spread this fake story on WhatsApp and social media.
+Despite this cancellation of the import ban more than a year ago, the Chinese 50 Cent Army (wumao, 五毛) continues to spread this fake story on WhatsApp, as well as social media platforms like Facebook and Twitter.

 Fact #4 : Australia Did Not Stop Issuing Visa To Japanese Travellers